Polycarbohydrate/Task-Planner/Privacy-Policy.md

 ## Local Storage

 The app uses local storage (e.g., to save preferences or settings), this data remains on your device and is not accessible to us.
+All data is stored in the `C:\Users\{USERNAME}\AppData\Roaming\Task Planner` folder on Windows.

 ## Changes to This Privacy Policy